 This is a document prepared by the Research Policy Committee (RPC) of the London Mathematical Society (LMS) with some ideas about caring for PhD students in the mathematical sciences.
-In recent years, the RPC has received several anecdotal concerns regarding students in mathematical sciences not completing their PhDs, with a lack of support being a significant contributing factor.
-This document aims to address this issue by suggesting some good practice guidance for university departments, PhD supervisors and students.
+This document suggests some good practice guidance for university departments, PhD supervisors and students.